Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: The black hole metric

 The horizon of the black hole is determined as a solution of the following nonlinear equation,

 In the case of vanishing $\lambda$ the horizon radius takes the simple form as

 The above equation corresponds to the outer and inner horizons.
-If the two outer and inner horizons coincide, i.e. $r_{+}=r_{-}$, it is then interpreted by the extremal dyonic black hole for which the following condition is satisfied
+If the two outer and inner horizons coincide, i.e. $r_{+}=r_{-}$, it is then interpreted by the extremal charged dyonic black hole for which the following condition is satisfied

-while the black hole horizon no longer exists in the case $M^{2}< Q_{e}^{2}+Q_{m}^{2}$, exhibiting a naked singularity.
+while the black hole horizon no longer exists in the case of $M^{2}< {Q^2_{e+m}}$, exhibiting a naked singularity.

-In the case of nonvanishing $\lambda$, it becomes complicated to solve the nonlinear equation (\ref{Eq:hor}) analytically for black hole horizon.
-It is however possible to reach its analytic form by imposing the condition, i.e. $\lambda \ll M$.
-In doing so one can get the horizon radius in the following form
+In the case of nonvanishing $\lambda$, it becomes complicated to solve the nonlinear \cref{eq:hor} analytically for the black hole horizon.
+It is, however, possible to reach its analytic form by imposing the condition, i.e., $\lambda \ll M$.
+In doing so, one can get the horizon radius in the following form

-Hereafter, we only use the black hole's outer horizon $r_{+}$, popularly known as the event horizon, and use the notation $r_{h}$ instead of $r_{+}$, unless otherwise specified.
+Hereafter, we only use the black hole's outer horizon $r_{+}$ popularly known as the event horizon, and use the notation $r_{h}$ instead of $r_{+}$, unless otherwise specified.
 In Fig.~\ref{fig:QeQmlambda_region_plt}, we show the limits on the parameters $Q_e$, $Q_m$, and $\lambda$.
-As can be seen from Fig.~\ref{fig:QeQmlambda_region_plt}, the shaded region corresponds to the permitted region for which a black hole exists, while the unfilled region corresponds to the naked singularity.
+As can be seen from Fig.~\ref{fig:QeQmlambda_region_plt}, the shaded region corresponds to the permitted region for which a black hole exists, while the unfilled region corresponds to the naked singularity. {To understand a bit more clearly, in Fig.~\ref{fig:hor_dm}, we show the dependence of the horizon radius $r_h$ on the {PFDM} parameter {$\lambda$}.
+From Fig.~\ref{fig:hor_dm}, the black hole horizon radius decreases as parameters $Q_e$, $Q_m$, and $\lambda$ increase till some particular value of $\lambda$, and then it starts to grow.
+This clearly shows that the parameter {$\lambda$} has the physical effect that shifts black hole's outer horizon toward to small $r$.
+This is in agreement with the physical meaning of the parameter $\lambda$ as a repulsive gravitational charge, similarly to the black hole's electric and magnetic charges $Q_{e,m}$.
+However, it can be seen from Fig.~\ref{fig:hor_dm} that the radius of the horizon grows in the limit of large $\lambda$.
+This happens because the radial pressure $p_r$ (see, \cref{eq:rho}) has the repulsive nature, and thus it turns out that the dark matter field, $\rho$, can be repulsive in the limit of large $\lambda$.
+Hence, we further focus on the small $\lambda$ in order to manifest more realistic model for the dark matter distribution.}

-Further, we consider to study the dynamical motion of magnetically and electrically charged particle in the vicinity of black hole surrounded by PFDM field.
+{In the following sections, the motion of magnetically and electrically charged particles, as well as that of neutral spinning particles will be studied.
+It's worth noting that, we use the Hamiltonian technique to investigate the motion of magnetically and electrically charged particles just because of simplicity.
+On the other hand to investigate the motion of spinning particle, there are two well-known approaches mainly: the Mathisson-Papapetrou (MP) approach \cite{Mathisson:1937zz,Papapetrou:1951pa} and the Lagrangian approach \cite{Hanson:1974qy,Hojmanphdthesis:1975,Hojman:1976kn,Hojman:2012me}.
+For the spinning particle, we use the Lagrangian technique rather than the MP approach in this article.
+The rationale for adopting the Lagrangian approach over the MP approach is explained in \cref{Sec:Appendix_A} }